San Antonio Jackknife Accident Attorney

 Determining Fault in a Jackknife Accident

 It’s easy to blame a big rig operator for an accident that occurred due to a jackknifing incident.
 However, the fact is they may not be entirely to blame.
 Defective brakes can lock up resulting in a truck jackknife, the truck may be poorly maintained or the driver may not have received sufficient training from their employer.
-To ensure the right parties are held accountable for your injuries after a jackknife accident, your truck accident attorney at Eric Ramos Law, PLLC will conduct a full investigation of the accident.
+To ensure the right parties are held accountable for your injuries after a jackknife accident, contact 18-wheeler and truck accident attorney Eric Ramos and his legal team at their San Antonio, Texas location.

 Victims of a jackknife accident are likely to face long recovery times and steep medical bills.
 Depending on the severity of the injuries suffered, they could also be facing weeks or months away from work, require rehabilitation before getting back to their normal routine and in some cases, can face life-long problems because of the accident.

 Victims and their families need a big rig attorney who will serve as their advocate, investigate the accident and when necessary deal with unreasonable insurance adjusters who consider only the best interest of an insurance company.
 Contact a the Texas truck accident attorneys at Eric Ramos Law if you or a loved one has been involved in an 18-wheeler jackknife accident; our services won’t cost you a dime unless we’re successful in obtaining a settlement on your behalf.
 Call us today at (210) 404-HURT (4878) and schedule a free consultation.